How to take your Bucket List to the next level

 The problem with a traditional Bucket List

-I could come up 100+ experiences and achievements that I’d like to complete during my lifetime.
+I could come up with 100+ experiences and achievements that I’d like to complete during my lifetime.
 In fact, I could probably make a list with 200, or even 300 items if I really wanted.

 If done right, you shouldn’t possibly be able to accomplish your entire Bucket List in a year, two years, or a decade.
 It should take your entire lifetime.